 For many young people, the lack of a platform to discuss their challenges only worsens their situation.

-Okoli Chigozie Nwachukwu, a licensed mental health therapist agrees.
+Okoli Chigozie Nwachukwu, a licensed mental health therapist, agrees.
 He attributes the rise in mental illness among young Nigerians to factors such as unemployment, academic stress, and the stigma surrounding mental health discussions.
-He also explained that cultural tendencies to downplay emotional distress, combined with the lack of accessible mental health services, cause many young individuals to internalize their struggles.
+Nwachukwu explained that cultural tendencies to downplay emotional distress, combined with the lack of accessible mental health services, cause many young individuals to internalize their struggles.
 “Despite these challenges, open conversations about mental health remain limited,” he said.

-Nwachukwu emphasized that initiatives like those run by the FYG are vital.
+He emphasised that initiatives like the FYG are crucial.
 “They break the silence around mental health, fostering understanding, education, and community support,” he explained.
 Such platforms empower young people to seek help, understand the importance of well-being, and realize they are not alone in their struggles.
 “They are essential steps toward healthier futures for Nigeria’s youth.”

 However, despite its impact, FYG faces challenges.
 A lack of funding limits the reach of its programs, and efforts to expand to campuses across the country by appointing volunteer ambassadors have struggled due to low participation.

-Yet, for young people like Jude, whom the organization has helped by showing them that “failure is inevitable—we will all fail at some points in our life,” FYG’s work is invaluable.
-These individuals go on to become support systems for others, extending the impact of FYG’s efforts.
+Yet, for young people like Jude, whom the organization has helped by showing them that “failure is inevitable—we will all fail at some points in our life,” FYG’s work is life-changing.
+These individuals go on to become support systems for others, extending the organisation’s impacts.